damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

             - Polystyrene
             - Cotton
             - etc.
-     - Determining what material can be recycled many times
+     - Determining what material can recycle many times
      - How to recycle the components or products and their type of materials?
-   - Non-recyclable: the components or products that are designed for single-use, which means they get discarded immediately after use.
+   - Non-recyclable: the components or products that design for single-use, which means they get discarded immediately after use.
       - Identifying the material of components or products.
          - Textiles
          - Ceramics